alexcgomez/Portfolio-2020/readme.md

 ## Soon 🚀

-This is version 0.1, in future versions it is intended to add functionality in Javascript and even use some framework.
+This is version 0.1, in futur e versions it is intended to add functionality in Javascript and even use some framework.

 ## Autores ✒️